StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 #### God is Omniscient {#god-s-infinite-nature-god-is-omniscient}

 God is all-knowing, irrespective of time.
 He can effect anything He desires in the temporal realm.
-Therefore God knows, always has known and always will know everything, the end from the beginning.
+Therefore God knows (has always known, and always will know) everything, the end from the beginning.
 As the Everlasting One (Ps.90:2; 90:4), His knowledge of every event that ever has or will or even could occur within His creation is comprehensive and absolute.

 <!-- --- -->

 The "could occur" bit is important.
 God's knowledge of all possible hypotheticals is sometimes discussed in terms of so-called ["Molinism"](https://en.wikipedia.org/wiki/Molinism) and "middle knowledge".
 I prefer to discuss it independent from all the baggage there, however.

-Here's an example: if the Bible says that God will never test us past what we can bear (1 Corinthians 10:13), then that implies He knows what we would and would not be able to bear.
+Here's an example: since the Bible says that God will never test us past what we can bear (1 Corinthians 10:13), then that implies He knows what we would and would not be able to bear.
 He wouldn't be able to perfectly test us to refine our faith unless He knew all information like this.

 Same deal with perfectly disciplining us, and plenty of other matters besides.
 Put simply, God's perfect foreordination of all things logically requires that He know everything about all potential paths in the mind-bogglingly complex decision tree that spans the history of the entire universe.
 It has always puzzled me why people would ever think to argue against such a notion, but alas, some people do for some reason.
 Perhaps it is because such a belief requires one to appreciate how truly "big" and unlike us (with our very finite perspective) God really is?